cdacamar/cdacamar.github.io/_posts/2017-04-09-mapping-strings.md

 ![](/images/impl1-lookup-chart.png)

 OK, so with the naïve implementation we don't even beat `std::map`.
 This is unsurprising because it uses `std::map` under the covers to maintain the
 Trie invariant of being sorted.
-Because of the assumption that we want to maintain the Trie is sorted invariant (or that it can return sorted lists of words), we won't bother using `std::unordered_map` to implement the node behavior.
+We want to maintain that the Trie is sorted so we can return sorted lists of words, so we won't bother using `std::unordered_map` to implement the node behavior.

 ## Improving Trie

 All this said, there is a lot of room for improvement.
 Mainly in the way we store words that are leaves.
-If you'll notice, whenever we created the subtree for `"bake"` we added an extra node that didn't even exist.
+If you'll notice, whenever we created the subtree for `"bake"` we added an extra branch node between where the leaf and the end of the word.
 This problem is exacerbated when we have very long words with no common prefixes with other words in the tree.

-Conceptually the tree has two different types of nodes: leaf nodes and branch nodes.
+In essence the tree has two different types of nodes: leaf nodes and branch nodes.
 Leaf nodes are those that only contain the full words and branch nodes have child nodes that are either leaves or more branches.
 Here, I chose inheritance to do the trick for me:

 ```cpp